Augmenting Molecular Graphs with Geometries via Machine Learning Interatomic Potentials: Acknowledgments

 \section{Acknowledgments}

-SJ acknowledges support from ARPA-H under grant 1AY1AX000053, National Institutes of Health under grant U01AG070112, and National Science Foundation under grant IIS-2243850.
-XFQ acknowledges the support from the Center for Reconfigurable Electronic Materials Inspired by Nonlinear Dynamics (reMIND), an Energy Frontier Research Center funded by the U.S. Department of Energy, Basic Energy Sciences, under Award Number DE-SC0023353.
+SJ acknowledges support from SES AI Corporation, ARPA-H under grant 1AY1AX000053, National Institutes of Health under grant U01AG070112, and National Science Foundation under grant IIS-2243850.
+XFQ acknowledges support from SES AI Corporation, the Center for Reconfigurable Electronic Materials Inspired by Nonlinear Dynamics (reMIND), an Energy Frontier Research Center funded by the U.S. Department of Energy, Basic Energy Sciences, under Award Number DE-SC0023353.
 We acknowledge the support of Lambda, Inc. and NVIDIA for providing the computational resources for this project.